MDReptile/RadioData/README.md

 # RadioData - AFSK Audio Data Transfer

-> AI-assisted development using Visual Studio with Copilot and Claude Sonnet 4.5 as the model and also Google Antigravity, Google Gemini 3, Claude Sonnet 4.5 as models.
+> AI-assisted development using Visual Studio with Copilot using Claude Sonnet 4.5 as the model and also Google Antigravity, Google Gemini 3, Claude Sonnet 4.5 as models.

 Transfer text messages and files over audio using AFSK modulation for ham radio, walkie-talkies, or any audio link.